wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 // Main events to listen
 ws.on('chatd_user_room_message_created', (message) => {
-  // Listen to "room message created" events
+  // Listen for "room message created" events
   // - Validate the message is in the displayed room
   // - Add message to all messages
   //